ts-stack/cors/README.md

 CORS is a node.js package writen in TypeScript for providing a sync and async middleware that can be used to enable [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) with various options.

-This package is a fork of express/cors module from [this state](https://github.com/expressjs/cors/tree/f038e772283).
+This package is a fork of express/cors module from [this state](https://github.com/expressjs/cors/tree/f038e772283), but removed `preflightContinue` option and `origin` options with callbacks for settings CORS options.

 * [Installation](#installation)
 * [Usage](#usage)